rastsislaux/i386-shell/README.md

 - make
 - QEMU

-To run this OS in QEMU, use `make run`
+To run this shell in QEMU, use `make run`
-To build this OS image, use `make all`
+To build this shell image, use `make all`

 ## Debug